(see Complementary and Alternative Medicine.)

 Additional areas of concern include

-Most information about these concerns comes from sporadic individual reports (see Table 1: Dietary Supplements: Some Possible Dietary Supplement–Drug Interactions*) and some references.
+Most information about these concerns comes from sporadic individual reports (see see Some Possible Dietary Supplement–Drug Interactions*) and some references.

 Despite these concerns, many patients strongly believe in the benefits of supplements and continue to use them with or without a physician's involvement.
 Patients may not think to disclose or may wish to conceal their use of dietary supplements.
 For this reason, the outpatient history should periodically include explicit questions about past and new use of complementary and alternative therapies, including dietary supplements.
 Many physicians incorporate some supplement use into their practice; their reasons include proven benefit of the supplement, a desire to ensure that supplements are used safely by patients who will use supplements anyway, and the physician's belief that the supplements are safe and effective.
 There are few data to guide patient counseling regarding supplement safety.
 But some experts believe that the overall number of problems due to dietary supplements is rare compared with the overall number of doses taken and that the supplement, if correctly manufactured, is likely to be safe.
 As a result, these experts advise purchase of supplements from a well-known manufacturer, and many recommend buying supplements made in Germany because there they are regulated as drugs and thus oversight is stricter than in the US.